What Kind of Wine Buyer are You? – Where to Buy Wine Part 2

 A few more types of wine buyers I thought of where some that I relate to in my buying patterns.

 “Hunt & Hoard” are usually experienced wine drinkers and like their wines with some age.
-Collector is probably the traditional term for this kind of buyer, but a Hunter and Hoarder is a little more specific in that they buy based on experiences with a wine they liked.
+Collector is probably the traditional term for this kind of buyer, but a Hunter and Hoarder is a little more specific in that they buy based on experiences with a wine they liked and have to have it again or in their collection.
 The thrill of the chase is sometimes what excites them most and can be borderline obsessive.

 Millennials are a lot like this, not loyal to any one wine all the time.
 They ask a lot of questions about the wine.
 They want to know where it came from and the people who made the wine.
 They want to not just know the wine is good and what it tastes like, but what is the story behind the wine.
 This may end up being what takes point scoring down a peg or two because it is much more personal in nature, not to mention meaningful.

-Over time, being open minded about expanding your palate will pay huge dividends.
-You will have a diverse ad educated palate.
+Over time, being open-minded about expanding your palate will pay huge dividends.
+You will have a diverse and educated palate.
 You’ll find it easier to order from a wine list at a restaurant or wine bar knowing your familiarity with more wines types and styles since you have tried a lot of different wines.

 Education is to me was always a big motivator, but curiosity also played a large role.
 When I was getting into wine I would go to a wine shop once a month and buy a case of 12 wines, usually never buying the same wine more than once.
 This is not that expensive of an endeavor, you can easily do this for $100 -$150 spending $8 to $15 per bottle.
 At $200 you are comfortably at a little under $17 per bottle.
 Building these discovery cases were some of my favorite wine purchases.
 Sometimes there was a miss, but that’s ok.
 Just like in life you learn from your mistakes and try something else.